 - Section 1.
 Open Nominations Process.
 Application, evaluation, nomination and appointment of Commission members shall follow "...an open process (in which) candidates shall be selected based on locally delineated and publicized criteria," as described in Section 2602(b)(1) of the RWHAP legislation and "develop and apply criteria for selecting HPG members, placing special emphasis on identifying representatives of at-risk, persons living with HIV/AIDS, and socio-economically marginalized populations," as required by the CDC HIV Planning Guidance. - A. The Commission's Open Nominations Process is defined in Policy/ Procedure #09.4205 (Commission Membership Evaluation and Nominations Process) and related policies and procedures. - B. Nomination of candidates that are forwarded to the BOS for appointment shall be made according to the policy and criteria adopted by the Commission. - Section 2.
 Application.
-Application for Commission membership shall be made on forms as approved by the Commission. - A. All candidates for first-time Commission membership shall be interviewed by the Operations Committee.
-Renewing members must complete an application and may be subject to an interview as determined by the Operations Committee. - B. Any candidate may apply individually or through recommendation of other stakeholders or entities. - C. Candidates cannot be recommended to the Commission or nominated to the BOS without completing the appropriate Commission-approved application, BOS Statement of Qualifications, and being evaluated and scored by the Operations Committee.
+Application for Commission membership shall be made on forms as approved by the Commission. - A. All candidates for first-time Commission membership shall be interviewed by the Membership and Community Engagement (MCE) Committee.
+Renewing members must complete an application and may be subject to an interview as determined by the MCE Committee. - B. Any candidate may apply individually or through recommendation of other stakeholders or entities. - C. Candidates cannot be recommended to the Commission or nominated by the BOS without completing the appropriate Commission-approved application, BOS Statement of Qualifications, and being evaluated and scored by the MCE Committee.

 Section 3.
 Appointments.
-All Commission members (Commissioners, Alternates and Committee-only members) must be appointed by the BOS.
+Commissioners and Alternates must be appointed by the BOS.